The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-However, once an intervention has been proven effective, maintaining and supporting it is its own resource-intensive task which requires substantial engineering efforts. $P_4$ reflected on this by stating: \textit{``If you needed a very sophisticated deployment, then you get into serious software engineering.
+\begin{displayquote} \textit{After we get like version 0 of something trying to actually get something that is useful and usable at scale is really hard, [...] the reason these problems are so hard is because they are very locally contextualized. [...] we can't just kind of like multiply and stamp out the exact same version from setting to setting.} -- $P_9$ \end{displayquote} Even after an intervention has been proven effective, maintaining and supporting it is its own resource-intensive task which requires substantial engineering efforts. $P_4$ reflected on this by stating: \textit{``If you needed a very sophisticated deployment, then you get into serious software engineering.
 And now you're talking [about] millions of dollars of software engineering contracts, which is obviously not something a university can do or is interested in."}

-$P_4$ further shared their experience of successful deployment scenarios, where they mentioned the importance of industry partnerships that are capable of sustaining large-scale software architectures. $P_4$ elaborated: ``If you have a [company partner], collaboration with [that company is] supporting it [deployment]. [...]
-So there's a scale of projects for deployment that can be handled at universities, beyond which we are not equipped to deal with."
+$P_4$ further shared their experience of successful deployment scenarios, where they mentioned the importance of industry partnerships that are capable of sustaining large-scale software architectures. $P_4$ elaborated:\textit{``If you have a [company partner], collaboration with [that company is] supporting `it' [deployment]. [...]
+So there's a scale of projects for deployment that can be handled at universities, beyond which we are not equipped to deal with."}

-Another participant, $P_5$, shared their concern regarding why maintaining successfully deployed work can go against interests of an academic lab.
-According to $P_5$, \textit{``maintenance is even harder, because you cannot get publications out of it"}.
-This lack of academic incentive, therefore, discourages research teams in the long-term maintenance of the work.
-Hence, researchers often assume their purpose as highlighting the effectiveness of proposed interventions, and then hoping the PO would invest in maintaining that work.
-As $P_6$ stated \textit{``our interest in many things is to deploy something, show them the work of it, and then obviously, they have to get convinced enough that they maintain it."}

-Another challenge in sustaining interventions long term is the departure of students working on the project. $P_1$ shared \textit{``maybe you couldn't find students, or like students who was working on it graduated, and nobody else like kept going"}.
+$P_{21}$ expressed concern that sustaining deployed work often falls outside the priorities of academic labs, explaining that, \textit{``deployment may be just enough to write a paper, but beyond that, it also takes a lot of effort to maintain the system, a lot of engineering effort, which is not always valued within the [traditional academic] community''.} This lack of academic incentive discourages long-term maintenance by research teams.
+As a result, researchers often focus on demonstrating effectiveness and hope that POs will invest in maintaining the work.
+As $P_6$ stated \textit{``our interest in many things is to deploy something, show them the work of it, and then obviously, they have to get convinced enough that they maintain it."} Another challenge in sustaining interventions long term is student turnover. $P_1$ shared \textit{``maybe you couldn't find students, or like students who was working on it graduated, and nobody else like kept going"}.

 These reflections highlight that scaling and maintaining interventions post-deployment can limit the overall impact of AI4SI projects, as small academic labs often lack the resources, funding, external recognition, and industry partnerships needed to sustain and scale their work.